zerospeech/zerospeech2017/README.md

         ./eval_track1.py --help

-* For example this command will evaluate features extracted on 1s files for the Chinese corpus:
+* For example this command will evaluate features extracted on 1s files for the mandarin corpus:

-	    ./eval_track1.py chinese 1 /path/to/feature/folder/ /path/to/output/folder/
+	    ./eval_track1.py mandarin 1 /path/to/feature/folder/ /path/to/output/folder/

 * The input feature folder must contain a collection of feature files as described above, one file per wav files in the test corpus.